Active Self-Semi-Supervised Learning for Few Labeled Samples: Method

-From observations in synthetic experiments, we know that adding additional pseudo-labels early in training can effectively alleviate confirmation bias and improve semi-supervised performance.
-But unlike toy experiments, real-world data is usually high-dimensional.
-It is hard to produce accurate pseudo-labels by clustering directly on the raw input data.
-Also, the initial semi-supervised features are of poor quality to generate good pseudo-labels due to scarce labeled data.
-Fortunately, self-supervised learning can provide good features without any labels.
-Thus, we propose bootstrapping semi-supervised models with PPL based on self-supervised features.
-Specifically, in our framework, self-supervised learning and label propagation are used to produce PPL $y_{prior}$ before starting semi-supervised training.
-To improve the accuracy of $y_{prior}$, we develop an active strategy to select appropriate labeled samples.
-Additionally, this active strategy is designed as a single-shot strategy to avoid adding too much extra running time.

-We incorporate $y_{prior}$ into the existing semi-supervised training framework using the following rationale: ideally, when the model prediction is inaccurate (early stage of semi-supervised training), $y_{prior}$ is used to guide semi-supervised training.
-And when model predictions are more accurate than $y_{prior}$, using model predictions as pseudo-labels can leverage semi-supervised learning to correct the pseudo-labels.
-However, it is difficult to find the exact switching point.
-We address this by combining a rough switching point and a posterior pseudo-label.
-The remaining part of the approach is consistent with the existing semi-supervised learning, using supervised loss and consistency regularization to update the model.
-Thus, our method can be easily combined with other existing semi-supervised learning methods.
+Existing methods typically initialize the model using weights pre-trained through self-supervised learning and then proceed with semi-supervised training to enhance performance.
+However, as demonstrated in sec.~\ref{sec:insight}, when the number of labeled samples is limited, valuable self-supervised features may be distorted during semi-supervised training, reducing the benefits of initialization with self-supervised pre-training weights.
+To better utilize self-supervised pre-training information and improve model performance, we propose extracting and transferring information from pre-trained features to semi-supervised training through pseudo-labels.
+This approach ensures that valuable information obtained from pre-training is preserved and effectively used, even as the model undergoes weight updates.

-To sum up, as shown in Fig.~\ref{fig:as4l}, first, the whole dataset $D={(x_{i})_{i=1}^{n}}$ is used for self-supervised training to generate feature representation $f_{self}$.
-Then, our active learning strategy selects samples and queries their labels as labeled dataset $D_{l}={(x_{i},y_{i})_{i=1}^{m}}$, and then propagates annotations in fine-tuned feature space $f_{fine}$ to obtain PPL $y_{prior}$ for unlabeled dataset $D_{un}={(x_{i}, y_{prior,i})_{i=1}^{n-m}}$.
-Finally training a semi-supervised model with the combination of the PPL and model predictions.
+As depicted in Fig.~\ref{fig:as4l}, our framework leverages various techniques.
+Initially, the entire dataset $D=D_{l}\cup D_{u}$ undergoes self-supervised training to generate feature representations $f_{self}$.
+Our active learning strategy then selects samples and queries their labels to construct the labeled dataset $D_{l}$ based on $f_{self}$.
+After that, we propagate labels in the pre-trained feature space to obtain a group of pseudo-labels.
+These pseudo-labels serve as intermediaries to transfer valuable information from self-supervised pre-training to semi-supervised models.
+Given that these pseudo-labels are obtained before semi-supervised training, we refer to them as prior pseudo-labels (PPL), denoted as $y_{prior}$.
+The PPL is used for the unlabeled dataset $D_{u}=\{(x_{i}, y_{prior,i})\}_{i=N_1+1}^{N_1+N_{2}}$.
+Finally, a semi-supervised model is trained by combining these PPL with the model predictions, resulting in enhanced overall performance.